javelit/docs/content/develop/concepts/app-design/multithreading.md

 ---
-title: Threading in Jeamlit
+title: Threading in Javelit
 slug: /develop/concepts/design/multithreading
 ---

-# Multithreading in Jeamlit
+# Multithreading in Javelit

-Jeamlit uses threads within its architecture, which can make it difficult for app developers to include their own multithreaded processes.
+Javelit uses threads within its architecture, which can make it difficult for app developers to include their own multithreaded processes.

 <Note>
-Jeamlit Threading experience is a work in progress.
-Reach out [on the forum](https://github.com/jeamlit/jeamlit/discussions/) for any question.
+Javelit Threading experience is a work in progress.
+Reach out [on the forum](https://github.com/javelit/javelit/discussions/) for any question.
 </Note>

 Here is the current state: